 0 to 30 days… 100% of Trip Cost

-Meaningful Trips strongly recommends the purchase of travel insurance.
+Meaningful Trip strongly recommends travel insurance.
 Our preferred travel insurance provider is World Nomads.
-Links can be found on our Deposit and Sign-up pages.
+Their ‘Standard’ policy starts at $69 and covers Medical, Trip Cancellation, Baggage, and Emergency Evacuation.
+Links can be found on our Deposit, Sign-up, and ‘Travel Resources’ pages.

 Trip Level and Qualifications